 How widespread is the problem?

-Malaria currently kills an estimated 655,000 people each year, mostly children, with about 250 million cases of the disease reported worldwide.
+Malaria, a potentially fatal mosquito-borne parasitic disease, widespread in tropical and subtropical regions, kills an estimated 655,000 people each year, mostly children, with about 250 million cases of the disease reported worldwide.

 Approximately 80 percent of all cases and 90 percent of all malaria deaths occur in Africa, where one child in 10 dies before the age of 5 from malaria.